frequently asked questions

-You’ll need to apply for a Sri Lankan visa before you fly as well.
+You can apply for a Sri Lankan visa before you fly, and with some passports get a visa on arrival.
 Apply on the official homepage and pay via Master Card (Credit Card doesn’t work).

-What food do you searve at Lanka Yoga?
+What food do you serve at Lanka Yoga?

 Do you supply towels?